-The taxes collected in 1936-37 amounted to £16,549, of which £6,162 was transferred to the Native Education Fund, and £8,489 to the Native Benefits Fund.
-The Native Education Fund during the year 1936-37 disbursed to primary and technical education £4,616, and to agricultural education £1,329, leaving a credit balance of £17,301.
-From the Benefits Fund the expenditure included:-Anthropology, £875; health, £5,996; village improvements, £161; family bonus, £1,457; and games in villages, £37.
+The taxes collected in 1937-38 amounted to £14,648, of which £4,299 was transferred to the Native Education Fund, and £8,301 to the Native Benefits Fund.
+The Native Education Fund during the year 1937-38 disbursed to primary and technical education £1,057, and to agricultural education £1,059, leaving a credit balance of £18,035.
+From the Benefits Fund the expenditure included:-Anthropology, £860; health, £5,954; village improvements, £205; family bonus, £1,312; games in villages, £32; and clerical expenses, £25.

 - 3. Care of Half-caste Children.-An Ordinance was passed in 1922 to provide for the care and maintenance of neglected half-caste children.
-The Ordinance provides that a sum of £26 per annum shall be paid to the Commissioner for Native Affairs by the adjudged father of the child until the child, if a boy, shall reach the age of 16 years, or, if a girl, 18 years. - 4.
+The Ordinance provides that a sum of £26 per annum shall be paid to the Commissioner for Native Affairs by the adjudged father of the child until the child, if a boy, shall reach the age of 16 years, or if a girl, 18 years. - 4.
 Health.-The two principal native hospitals are in Port Moresby and Samarai; but minor hospitals are attached to the out-stations.
 Hospitals are also conducted by the various mission societies and plantation companies.
 The mission societies employ two doctors and a number of trained nurses.
 Several European medical assistants are employed by the Government.
-In recent years parties of natives have received a six months course of instruction in first aid and in elementary physics, chemistry.
+In recent years parties of natives have received a six months course of instruction in first aid and in elementary physics, chemistry, anatomy, physiology and pathology at the School of Public Health and Tropical Medicine, University of Sydney.
+On their return to the Territory the natives are employed as travelling native medical assistants.
+The chief complaints treated are yaws, ulcers, lung affections, hookworm, venereal and skin diseases.
+The death rate amongst native labourers was 1.83 per cent. in 1937-1938.